maxx-niu/tabmagic/README.md

 To train and use the TabMagic model:

-1. Unzip the data.zip folder, and extract the contents to a `data/` directory in your project folder
+1. Unzip the data.zip folder, and extract the contents to a `data/` directory in your project folder.

 2. Ensure the following structure:
    ```